INM-6/nnmt/README.md

 # How to Use This Package

-In order to give you a quick and simple start, we wrote a little example script:
+In order to give you a quick and simple start, we wrote some example scripts in the folder `examples`.
+You can start with `minimal_usage_example.py`.
-`example/minimal_usage_example.py`.
 First of all, you should have a look at this file.
 Actually, we hope that the usage might be self-explanatory, once you have seen an example.
 But, if you need a little more hints, just continue reading.